bio-tools/biotoolsDocs/curators_guide.rst

 - **"SHOULD NOT"** or the phrase **"NOT RECOMMENDED"** mean that there may exist valid reasons in particular circumstances when acting contrary to the geuideline is acceptable or even useful, but the full implications should be understood and the case carefully weighed before doing so.

 .. note::
-   - entries in which all attributes pass both the automated and manual checks will, in the future, be be labelled as "Verified" (and stamped with data of verification and last update).
-For further information, see the emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools.
+   - the guidelines are a key component of an emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools.
+Conformance to this standard (including passing automated and manual QC checks) will, in the future, be labelled within bio.tools.
    - for curation advice or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_ or mail `registry-support <mailto:registry-support@elixir-dk.org>`_ directly.

 General guidelines